-MySQL XOR Operator is one of the Logical Operator.
+MySQL XOR Operator is one of the Logical Operators.
 In mathematics, x XOR y is equal to (x AND (NOT y)) OR ((NOT x) AND y).
-Generally we use this operator in the WHERE Clause to apply multiple filters on the rows or records returned by the SELECT Statement.
+Generally, we use this MySQL XOR operator in the WHERE Clause to apply multiple filters on the rows or records returned by the SELECT Statement.
 This XOR operator returns the result as:

-MySQL XOR Operator – Command prompt
+MySQL XOR Operator Command prompt

 SELECT 1 XOR 1; SELECT 1 XOR 0; SELECT 0 XOR 0; SELECT 1 XOR NULL; SELECT 1 XOR 1 XOR 1 XOR 0; SELECT 0 XOR NULL;

-MySQL XOR Operator Example
+Logical XOR Operator Example

 USE company; SELECT CustID, First_Name, Last_Name, Education, Profession, Yearly_Income, Sales FROM customers WHERE Education = 'High School' XOR Yearly_Income > 90000;